 “High-end performance is a must, not the price.”
 If you’re a person like this, the ROG Maximus would be the best choice for your i9 13900K CPU.
 The Maximus Z790 Hero enables you to use a 13th Gen CPU along with your existing CPU coolers.
 It is an ATX form factor motherboard with a twin 20+1 power supply.

-On the tests, I found the ROG Maximus performing outstanding compared to all the motherboards on this list.
-The CPU chipset is bursting with fiery performance and power draw that this Hero motherboard can easily handle.
+I found the ROG Maximus performing outstandingly on the tests compared to all the motherboards on this list.
+The CPU chipset is bursting with a fiery performance and power draw that this Hero motherboard can easily handle.

 ASUS never disappoints me in the design part of its products.
 The amazing robust backplate with the aggressive ASUS ROG logo feels premium.
 In addition, the motherboard has just the right amount of RGB, making its design impressive.